 Roslindale Gardens

 Roslindale Gardens provides an attractive park for the neighborhood while maintaining a sense of enclosure and privacy for its residents.
-Structured beds complement the formality of the building’s architecture; lush green shrubs and bright perennials contrast with the surrounding streets.
+Structured beds complement the formality of the building’s architecture; a hedge of evergreen holly lined with flowering shrubs sets the garden apart from the street while allowing passersby glimpses of bright perennials and a cooling fountain.
 All the materials—walls, paving, furniture, and plants—are chosen to create lasting beauty with minimal maintenance.

 Sketch